 If you bought insurance from us in the UK and are currently – and will continue to be – permanently resident in the UK, your cover will not be affected and will remain valid.
-Most of our customers’ insurance will not be affected by what happens at the end of the transition period.
+As the majority of our customers are resident in the UK, most policies won’t be affected by what happens at the end of the transition period.

 If you’re no longer resident in the UK or you’re thinking of leaving the UK in the near future, depending on the type of insurance you have with us, your insurance may no longer be valid once you leave or you may not be able to make as many changes as before.